83 Notable alumni of

 -

-Gary Bizzette Mattocks is a former American football coach.
+Gary Bizzette Mattocks is an American former football coach.
 He served as the head football coach at Elon University from 1965 to 1966, compiling a record of 3–17.